pbrucla/fuzzing-lab/README.md

 # Fuzzing Lab
-This is the repository the Introduction to Fuzzing Lab run by [ACM Cyber at UCLA](https://www.acmcyber.com/).
+This is the repository for the Introduction to Fuzzing Lab run by [ACM Cyber at UCLA](https://www.acmcyber.com/).
 Some parts were inspired by [Fuzzing101](https://github.com/antonio-morales/Fuzzing101).

 | **Week** | **Topic** | **Slides** | **Lab** |